EverWinter23/skynet/LOG.md

 **Resource Deletion**

 If a resource (file/dir) is deleted in the local dir which is being monitored, we will only delete that file if it is present on the remote dir only if this complete-sync mode is on.

 complete-sync[True] The remote dir will be a true reflection of the local dir

 complete-sync[False] The remote dir will retain the files which have been deleted in the local dir.

+## Syncing local dir with remote dir

+The following is a list of things that need to be done to done, to set-up complete syncing.

++ watcher.py should keep monitoring the local dir for file system changes even when the connection to the SFTP server is lost.
++ watcher.py should record all actions that need to be taken corresponding to the file system events in a Q or a file, so that they can be executed when conn b/w the local system and remote SFTP server exists.
++ skynet.py (the main module) should notify some module (which acts b/w watcher.py
+  and skynet.py as a src of comm.) that the conn has been re-estd. and it should begin execution of each action stored in the Q/file.
++ skynet.py should be able to recover from conn loss and execute seamlessly.
+It should also preserve the action during which the connection was lost so that it can be re-executed.
++ skynet.py should keep on trying to connect to the SFTP server peridoically to re-establish the conn.

+**NOTE:** The Q(if implemented) will need to be saved somewhere-> if the local PC was to shut down.
+The Q will also lead to Poducer-Consumer problem which will need to handled.